-On Monday morning, there was just bread and jam for breakfast - some of the WI strawberry from last year that I'd transferred to a left-over small jar.
+On Monday morning, there was just bread and jam for breakfast - some of the WI strawberry from last year that I'd transferred to a small jar left over from something else.
+We kept all such containers and reused them until they were broken.
 The bread was now a bit stale, given that it had been baked on Thursday last.
 We'd brought tea and some powdered milk so tea was possible.